JetBrains/intellij-sdk-docs/topics/reference_guide/jcef.md

 - rendering HTML content
 - previewing generated HTML (e.g., from Markdown)
-- creating custom web-based components (e.g., diagrams preview, image browser, etc.)
+- creating custom web-based components (e.g., diagram preview, image browser, etc.)

 It is recommended to implement UI in the default IntelliJ Platform UI framework, which is Swing.
-Consider using JCEF approach only in cases, when a plugin needs to display HTML documents or the standard approach for creating UI is insufficient.
+Consider using the JCEF approach only in cases when a plugin needs to display HTML documents or the standard approach for creating UI is not enough.

 JCEF replaces JavaFX, which was used to render web content in IDEs in the past.